vergiliu/vergiliu.github.io/_posts/udemy-aws.md

 - password policies and rotation can be configured
 - policies can be AWS or customer-managed
 - CloudWatch can manage/create billing alarms
+- SAML can give you federated SSO to AWS

 ### Compute